 Dr. Johnson is from Sonoma, Calif.
 She recently graduated from Ross University School of Veterinary Medicine and competed her 4th-year clinical training at Purdue University.
 At Ross, she was a member of several organizations including Veterinary Business Management Association and VIDA, involved in community service activities such as the Josh Project, and served as the student government treasurer for the student chapter of the American Veterinary Medical Association.
 Dr. Johnson completed two equine externships, one in Texas, and one in Kentucky.
 She also worked at an equine specialty private practice in Anderson, Calif., prior to starting her internship at the University of Illinois.
 Her primary interests include gastrointestinal and respiratory diseases and ophthalmology.
 Following her internship, Dr. Johnson’s goal is to complete an internal medicine residency program.
 In the future, she looks forward to having the opportunity of devoting time working abroad with equine populations that reside in underprivileged countries.

-Jen is a second-year College of Veterinary Medicine (DVM 2020) student.
+Jen is a third-year College of Veterinary Medicine (DVM 2020) student.
 She completed her undergrad at the University of Wisconsin-Whitewater.
 Jennifer is a member of the service fraternity Omega Tau Sigma, the Veterinary Student Outreach Program, and Wildlife Disease Association.
 She is still figuring out what she wants to do but hopes to work within a specialty and possibly travel to help animals in other countries.

-Sarah is a second-year College of Veterinary Medicine (DVM 2020) student.
+Sarah is a third-year College of Veterinary Medicine (DVM 2020) student.
 She is the Class of 2020 Student Representative for the Veterinary Medical Alumni Association.
 Sarah is also involved in the Non-Traditional Species Club, Omega Tau Sigma International Veterinary Fraternity, the Veterinary Business Management Association, and the Wildlife Medical Clinic at Illinois.
 She is interested in aquatic animal medicine, especially as it relates to One Health.